 Fixed Penalties

-Redeployable CCTV cameras allow for the direct targeting of locations affected by fly-tipping.
+Redeployable CCTV Cameras and CCTV Towers allow for the direct targeting of locations affected by fly-tipping.

-Once the issues in a specific area have been addressed, WCCTV's highly-portable cameras can be moved to other locations where monitoring is required.
+Once the issues in a specific area have been addressed, our highly-portable cameras can be moved to other locations where monitoring is required and work completely independent of mains power and internet.

 To enhance their effectiveness at tackling fly-tipping, we can supply them with video analytics and ANPR cameras to capture clear images of licence plates.

-The ANPR cameras connect directly into a nationally hosted licence plate data server to allow immediate identification of offenders.
+The ANPR cameras connect directly into a nationally hosted licence plate data server to allow for the immediate identification of offenders.

-Finally, a WCCTV redeployable camera doesn't just record fly-tipping incidents; when fitted with a blue light alarm and/or audio address system, it can proactively catch criminals in the act and issue an immediate warning - preventing the crime from happening.
+Finally, our fully-managed surveillance systems don't just record fly-tipping incidents.
+They are fitted with a blue light alarm, live audio address system and remote monitoring services that proactively catch criminals in the act and issue an immediate warning - preventing the crime from happening.